basp/nanikov/README.md

 ```

 ## how it's stored internally
-We're using a very simple setup of a table consiting tuples of tokes (ngrams) and a list
+We're using a very simple setup of a table consisting tuples of tokes (ngrams) and a list
 of tokens (candidates).
 It's a map of *K* `ngram()` to *V* `[token()]` where:

 ```